jinchuntan/tenun/README.md

 The app deploys cleanly to **[Vercel](https://vercel.com/)**:

 1. Import the repo into Vercel.
 2. Under **Project → Settings → Environment Variables**, add the variables from the [Environment variables](#environment-variables) section (for Production and Preview).
-At minimum, set `OPENROUTER_API_KEY`; set `OPENROUTER_SITE_URL` to your production domain.
+At minimum, set `OPENROUTER_API_KEY` and set `OPENROUTER_SITE_URL` to your production domain.
 3. Deploy.
-Next.js is auto‑detected; no extra build config needed.
+Next.js is auto-detected and no extra build config is needed.

-If you use Supabase auth, add `http://localhost:3000/auth/callback` and your production callback URL under **Supabase → Authentication → URL Configuration → Redirect URLs**, and enable the Google provider.
+If you use Supabase auth, add `http://localhost:3000/auth/callback` and your production callback URL under **Supabase → Authentication → URL Configuration → Redirect URLs**, then enable the Google provider.

 ---